Popular Subject Areas

 - ISA offers course level recommendations for the courses listed below.
 Please note that the course level recommendations are based on the host university course level recommendations and course codes and are only recommendations.
 Courses offered at Pablo de Olavide's International Center are coded according to the area of study and the course content.
 The letters in each course code proceeding each numerical triple digit number indicate the area of study.
 The letter "E" following a course code indicates that the course is taught in English.
 Beginning level Spanish language courses are coded at the 100 level, and Intermediate level Spanish language courses are coded at the 200 level.
 Lower division content courses are coded 100- 299.
 Upper division content courses are coded 300 - 399.
 These ISA recommendations are intended to facilitate the determination of course equivalencies by advisers and credential evaluators at participants' U.S. home institutions.

-- The transcript from the Universidad Pablo de Olavide will reflect contact hours and ECTS credits for each course listed below.
-Please be in touch with your U.S. University regarding credit transfer for this program.
+- The transcript from the Universidad Pablo de Olavide will reflect ECTS.
+Please be in touch with your U.S. university regarding transfer credit for this program.

 select allclear all